NotHavocc/animplayer32/README.md

 useLegacy =  use legacy frame counting mode (defined in code)
 ```

-useLegacy will have more docummentation at PLACEHOLDER_LINK.
+useLegacy will have more docummentation [here](https://github.com/NotHavocc/animplayer32?tab=readme-ov-file#uselegacy)

 > [!IMPORTANT]
 > Wire the display and SD card module correctly, you can change the pins if you want to for the SD.
 The TFT has your config in the User_Setup.h file of the [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) library.
 Dont forget to set up TFT_eSPI first.